jhrv/sensu-influxdb-extension/README.md

 Sensu extension for sending metrics with graphite data-format to InfluxDB (>=0.9).

-For each sensu-event it receives, it will transform each line of data into a InfluxDB **measurement** containing optional tags defined on the sensu client.
-It will buffer up measurements until it reaches the configured length, and then post the data directly to the InfluxDB REST-API using the [line protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html).
+For each sensu-event it receives, it will transform each line of data into a datapoint in InfluxDB containing optional tags defined on the sensu client.
+It will buffer up points until it reaches the configured length (see **buffer_size**), and then post the data directly to the InfluxDB REST-API using the [line protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html).

 Example line of graphite data-format ([metric_path] [value] [timestamp]\n):